CrawfishPress/Panda3DCraft/README.md

  - *right-mouse-click* - places a Block of the current Type
  - *left-mouse-click* - deletes the Block where the mouse is pointing

+## Known Glitches
+ - When you exit Block-Selection or Pause-screen, you stay in Mouse-mode, whether you were there before or not (it doesn't restore the previous mode).
+ - When you type in a Save-game name - the key-mappings aren't suspended, so typing 'rho' for a name, resets the view.
+Wups...
+ - If you delete the front-corner block, and hit *r* (reset), things go boom...

 ## TODO
  - Done: Fix the Pause-Screen - it broke after I changed how Camera-handling worked
+ - Done: Change Block-type selection to a visible Menu of Blocks, rather than a number.
  - Combine the two Modes, so you can move around and add blocks at the same time.
- - Change Block-type selection to a visible Menu of Blocks, rather than a number.
- - Handle re-setting the Camera to look at the closest Block, if it has been *deleted*.
+ - Handle re-setting the Camera to look at the closest Block that has not been *deleted*.
  - Refactor out all of the *global* variables.
  - Add a third-person view, so Camera can see the person moving around.
+ - Add flowing water.
+ - Add a setup.py, and put on PyPi.org?